Aromatherapy Recipe for Brush-On Cuticle Oil

 I love using handmade cuticle balms that are packaged in either small jars or in lip gloss style swivel tubes.
 There are artisans that make some lovely ones that smell beautiful and work well.
 The balms, however, can take time to apply and unless I rub the balm in well, it doesn't reach the nooks and crannies between my nails and surrounding skin.

-I recently began using a cuticle oil that I prepare myself and store in a repurposed old nail polish bottle.
+I recently began using a cuticle essential oil blend that I prepare myself and store in a repurposed old nail polish bottle.
 It does wonders in keeping my cuticles and surrounding skin soft and winter-proofed.
 At this writing, I haven't yet seen an all-natural cuticle oil, though one might exist...
 I can make my own, so I haven't actively searched.
 I have seen brush-on cuticle oils, but they contain synthetics.
 One mass-market brand also contains alcohol which is drying to the skin.

 I prefer packaging in a nail polish bottle, but other packaging and application options include small roll-on bottles or bottles with dropper tops.
 Either of these methods will still require that you work the oil in more thoroughly than the brush method.